EANorwayService/EA-Groups-CRM/README.md

 ![Structure of candidate folder](images/folderStructureCandidates.png) <br/>

 ### Candidate folder
-In each candidate folder there is a folder with meeting notes and one may store other documents specific to that candidate.
+In each candidate folder there is a folder with meeting notes.
+You can also store other documents specific to that candidate in the candidate folder.
 There is a link to the candiate folder in the Metrics sheet and in the Candidate sheets. <br/>
 ![Candidate folder](images/folderStructureCandidateFolder.png) <br/>

-### Meetings folder
+#### Meetings folder
-Notes from all meetings that you have on a candidate are saved in the meetings folder.
+Notes from all meetings with a candidate are saved in the meetings folder, which lies in the Candidate folder.
 These notes are created automatically when a new meeting is planned. <br/>
 ![Folder with meeting notes for each candidate](images/meetingsFolder.png) <br/>

+### Templates folder
+This folder contains the templates for the meeting notes and candidate sheets.
+If you want to change the template for meeting notes you can do it after the system has been set up, see insturctions in the [faq](#faq).

-### Meeting notes
+#### Meeting notes
 This is an example of how meeting notes can look.
 If you want to change the template for meeting notes you can do it after the system has been set up, see insturctions in the [faq](#faq). <br/>
 ![Notes for a planned meeting](images/newMeetingDoc.png) <br/>

-### "CRM Key" spreadsheet
+### Key spreadsheet
-The CRM Key is one of two spreadsheets in the CRM system.
-This spreadsheet contains contact information of candidates and should be stored in a safe place with strict access only for those who need it.
+The CRM Key spreadsheet contains contact information of the candidates and should be stored in a safe place with strict access only for those who need it.
 At default it consists of only one sheet, but other sheets with sensistive information like sheets linked to forms could also be stored here.
-EA Norway has two additional sheets here, "Onboarding Form" and "Evaluation Form". <br/>
+For example, EA Norway stores the responses from it's onboarding and evaluation forms in the Key spreadsheet. <br/>

 #### Key sheet
 This sheet makes it possible to give candidates code names so that you don't need to use their actual name throughout the system to protect their identity.
 However, if you don’t want to use code names, you can use their actual names in the code name column. <br/>
 ![The CRM Key sheet](images/sheetKey.png) <br/>

-#### Evaluation Form
-This sheet is specific for EA Norway and contains the answers from the meeting evaluation form. <br/>
-The evalutation form is not added by default, but you can add it by following the instructions [here](#extra). <br/>

-#### Onboarding Form
-This sheet is specific for EA Norway and contains the answers from an onboarding form. <br/>
-The evalutation form is not added by default, but you can add it by following the instructions [here](#extra). <br/>

 ### CRM Main spreadsheet
-The CRM Main spreadsheet is the second, and most central spredsheet of the system.
-This will be the sheet you are using most often and it provides you with an overview of results from your 1:1 meetings.
+The CRM Main spreadsheet is the most central spredsheet of the system.
+This will be the sheet you are using most often and it provides you with an overview of results from your 1:1 meetings, and the candidate sheets of all the candidates in the system.
 With some basic understanding of spreadsheets you can add your own metrics to track. <br/>

 #### Dashboard
 This is the first sheet of the CRM Main spreadsheet and provides you with an aggregated data for all active candidates.
 Information in the spreadsheet is updated automatically here when changed in the candidate sheets.
 This sheet is meant to be read only. <br/>